 Forty Years Ago in the Lower Rio Grande Valley: Day Two

-Back in late May and early spring of 1983, four members of the Lancaster County Bird Club—Russ Markert, Harold Morrrin, Steve Santner, and your editor—embarked on an energetic trip to find, observe, and photograph birds in the Lower Rio Grande Valley of Texas.
+Back in late May of 1983, four members of the Lancaster County Bird Club—Russ Markert, Harold Morrrin, Steve Santner, and your editor—embarked on an energetic trip to find, observe, and photograph birds in the Lower Rio Grande Valley of Texas.
 What follows is a daily account of that two-week-long expedition.
-Notes logged by Markert some four decades ago are included in italics.
+Notes logged by Markert some four decades ago are quoted in italics.
 The images are scans of 35 mm color slide photographs taken along the way by your editor.

 DAY TWO—May 22, 1983